Create a drop down menu - Database managed

-A metadata field that is a drop down menu - database managed provides connectivity to external databases which allows retrieving drop down items from a table or a view.
+A metadata field that is a "Dropdown menu - database lookup" provides connectivity to external databases for retrieving dropdown items from a remote table or a view.
 The following data providers are supported:

 • Microsoft SQL